Case Study // Strategic Revenue Ops Acquisition Integration

 Governance

-Centralize NetSuite orchestration under the SI partner.
+Centralize ERP orchestration under the SI partner.
 Define scope boundaries for every vendor and internal team.
 Create "do not proceed until" dependency gates to prevent premature execution.

 Phase 03